StrangeData-v/First-Data-Analysis-Process/README.md

   From salary level graph, we can get a strange conclusion that the share of primary data analyser whose salary level is maybe the G or F is very low, which is obviously unnormal because it is highly skewing from __Pareto‘s principle__ also named __二八定律__ .
 This is so weird!
 If it is a truth, then the new comer of data analysis industriy like me would cry so sorrowed..
 We should have a deep research for this strang conclusion.

 # Step3: Conclusion
-After this data analysis project, we can conclude 3 important thins:
+After this data analysis project, we can conclude 3 important things:

 > 1. Python is so useful and easy to use.
 > 2. Data anlysers' skill varied from different salary levels.
 Python is more important for middle level analyser.